GFire-UAB/Airborne-Hyperspectral-Data-Processing/README.md

 This code was developed as part of the **SALUS (CPP2021-008762)** framework.

 # Airborne-Hyperspectral-Data-Processing
-This Jupyter notebook extracts wildfire perimeters from remote sensing data, computing BAI, NDVI, and NDWI from RGBN and LWIR images.
-Burned areas are detected using high-percentile hotspots in BAI and LWIR.
-Hotspots smaller than 1% of the largest are discarded.
-A concave hull then refines the final burned area.
+This Jupyter notebook processes remote sensing data to automatically extract wildfire perimeters.
+It generates remote sensing indices from both RGBN and LWIR images, specifically the Burned Area Index (BAI), Normalized Difference Vegetation Index (NDVI), and Normalized Difference Water Index (NDWI).

+The burned area is then identified by analyzing the BAI and LWIR images.
+The methodology involves using high percentiles to detect hotspots in these images.
+Once hotspots are identified, the area of each is calculated.
+Hotspots that meet a minimum area threshold, based on the size of the largest hotspot (e.g., at least 1% of the largest hotspot's area), are retained.
+Smaller hotspots, which may be noise or artifacts from smoke, are discarded.
+Finally, a concave hull is used to derive the burned area from the retained hotspots in the LWIR and BAI images.